codegangsta/Astroneer/README.md

 - **Luxury**: Designed for opulence and wealthy buyers.
 Typically focused on amenities, crew slots, habs and protection.
 - **Interceptor**: Designed for speed.
 Typically focused on top speed, manueverability and balance.

-### Objective Types
+### Design Objectives

-Each ship contract includes 1-5 objectives for the mission.
-Each objective represents a requirement for the ship build.
+Each contract comes with objectives that dictate the requirements for the ship's design, ranging from cargo space to weapon power.

-The following objective types are currently supported:
+We're open to community suggestions for additional ship attributes to be included in future contracts.

 - **Cargo**: Cargo capacity
 - **CrewSlots**: # of crew slots